Rajpratik71/linux-manPages/lcf.md

 LCF(1)                                                                                  Debian GNU/Linux manual                                                                                 LCF(1)

 NAME
        lcf - Determine which of the historical versions of a config is installed

 SYNOPSIS
-       lcf [options] <Destination File Name> <Historical MD5SUM source direc‐ tory>
+       lcf [options] <Destination File Name> <Historical MD5SUM source directory>

 DESCRIPTION
-       This script, given a destination file name, and a directory containing md5sums of historical versions of the file, attempts to  determine  if the  installed  version  corresponds to a historical version. lcf uses the same algorithm that ucf uses, and should exhibit the  same  behav‐ iour.
+       This  script,  given a destination file name, and a directory containing md5sums of historical versions of the file, attempts to determine if the installed version corresponds to a historical version. lcf uses the same algorithm that ucf uses, and should exhibit the same behaviour.

        The source directory is the place where historical md5sums are expected to live.
-Specifically, the historical md5sums are looked  for in  either  the  file  ${filename}.md5sum, or the subdirectory ${file‐ name}.md5sum.d/
+Specifically, the historical md5sums are looked for in either the file ${filename}.md5sum, or the subdirectory
+       ${filename}.md5sum.d/

 OPTIONS
        -h, --help
               Print a short usage message

        -n, --no-action
               Dry run.
 Print the actions that would be taken if the script is invoked, but take no action.

        -d [n], --debug [n]
               Set the debug level to the (optional) level n (n defaults to 1).
 This turns on copious debugging information.

        -v,  --verbose
-              Make the script be very verbose about  setting  internal  vari‐ ables.
+              Make the script be very verbose about setting internal variables.

 FILES
        /var/lib/ucf/hashfile, /etc/ucf.conf